anquanscan/sec-tools/README.md

 [TTRockstars-Hacks](https://github.com/rxzyx/TTRockstars-Hacks): The best hack for times tables rock-stars ever.
 [Kenyatta-Ransomware](https://github.com/alvin-tosh/Kenyatta-Ransomware): This will encrypt 🤐 your files in background using AES-256-CTR, using RSA-4096😵‍💫to secure the exchange with the server, optionally using the Tor SOCKS5 Proxy.
 The base functionality is what you see in the famous ransomware Cryptolocker😎
 [VMProtect_3.6.0.1416_Crack](https://github.com/rrhyast/VMProtect_3.6.0.1416_Crack): VMProtect Ultimate 3.6.0.1416 Cracked
 [iOScanX](https://github.com/alessiomaffeis/iOScanX): iOScanX (iOS Application Scanner for OS X) is a Cocoa application for semi-automated iOS app analysis and evaluation
+[aws-tower](https://github.com/leboncoin/aws-tower): AWS Tower give the ability to discover and monitor AWS account to find vulnerabilities or misconfigurations.
+Give also a brief overview for non-AWS expert.
+Not related at all of the AWS Trusted Advisor.